Manchester riots: how the city fought back with love

 Newcomers to the city and gripped by the I Love MCR campaign, two friends, Tom Ash and Tony Lord, hopped in their pick-up truck with a couple of shovels and brooms and went to the city centre to help with the clean-up.

-“People always think of community in small villages or small towns,” says Tom, co-founder of MCR Self Storage, “and they don’t really think about it how a city with as large a population as Manchester can actually turn out in force the next day and help people they don’t even know.
-You look at that and think: ‘that is the city I want to be part of.”
+“People always think of community in small villages or small towns,” says Tom, co-founder of MCR Self Storage, “and they don’t really think about how a city with as large a population as Manchester can turn out in force the next day and help people they don’t even know.
+You look at that and think: ‘That is the city I want to be part of.”

 “There was a catastrophic drop in confidence and trading activity in the city centre,” said Cllr Karney.
 “A lot of shop owners thought the hooligans and rioters were going to come back for a second and a third night, so that week was very important to get Manchester back working and get confidence back in the city.”